Speed up invoicing by fixing the handoff after the work is already done.

 - The office retypes details that were already collected once, then waits on one more clarification before anything gets sent.

-- A one-day delay quietly turns into three to seven days because the billing office step lives in somebody's head or queue.
+- A one-day delay quietly turns into three to seven days because the billing handoff lives in somebody's head or queue.

-- When the work is done, the billing office step starts moving the same day instead of waiting for someone to remember.
+- When the work is done, the billing handoff starts moving the same day instead of waiting for someone to remember.

 - The office reviews cleaner information instead of reconstructing the job from scraps.